leeper/Rcourse/README.md

-# Course materials for teaching R #
+# Materials for teaching and learning R #

 This repository holds materials for teaching and learning R (principally for R beginners).
 The front-facing version of the site can be found at [http://www.thomasleeper.com/Rcourse](http://www.thomasleeper.com/Rcourse).